gxono/Apollonius.jl/docs/src/triangles.md

 The blocks in this section are run when the documentation is built, and each figure comes from the code above it; only the geometry is shown.
 The figures use one color code: blue for the given triangle, green for the construction aids, purple for what is found.
-In each part, one block fits the triangle (and the circle, when there is one) to the canvas, and the steps call the functions of this page on the fitted triangle.
+In each part, the first block builds the triangle (the one of the running example) and what is derived from it inside [`@to_luxor_picture!`](@ref), which fits it to the canvas and replaces each name with the fitted object.
+The steps then call the functions of this page on the fitted triangle.

 ### The circumcenter and the circumcircle